-|Eligibility||Junior standing or above by time of departure; min.
+|Eligibility||Junior standing or above by the time of departure; min.
 3.0 GPA|

-|Language||English; no Japanese language experience required|
+|Language||Instruction in English; no Japanese language experience required|

 |General||This summer program offers you a 10-week research program to pursue individual research projects under Tokyo Tech's faculty supervision.
-All participants will have opportunities to learn about Japanese culture while experiencing life in one of the most exciting and technologically-advanced cities in the world.|
+All participants will have opportunities to learn about Japanese culture while experiencing life in one of the most exciting and technologically advanced cities in the world.|

 You can search the participating research labs and learn more about the research opportunities in this program on the Tokyo Tech website.

 Tokyo is the capital city of Japan and the most populous city in the world.
 It has a mix of traditional and modern elements, thereby appealing to the tastes of all who visit Tokyo.
 The city is home to many famous temples, large public gardens, museums, and much more.

 Students participating in this exchange program must be of junior standing or above at the time of departure and must have a cumulative GPA of 3.0 or above.

 You can expect to receive 12 undergraduate credits or 10 graduate credits for the program.
 Credits can be applied as research credits through the student’s home department.
 You will coordinate with a UW faculty member and have them pre-approve credit for the proposed project before departure.
 The faculty member will also supervise the student’s internship progress and, at the end of the internship period, assess the final academic product to assign a grade and credit amount.
 Learn more about earning engineering credit for research programs abroad.

 If you’re looking for a record of how courses from this institution have been transferred in the past, visit the credit equivalency database to help you determine what foreign courses might satisfy your academic needs here at the UW.

 For more information about receiving credits for your study abroad, visit Earning credits abroad.